scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

 Richardson Lucy (RL)
 ++++++++++++++++++++
-To obtain the most likely value of :math:`\mathbf{x}_n` given the data one searches a maximum of the total likelihood function, or equivalently a of minimum :math:`\mathcal{C}`.
+To obtain the most likely value of :math:`\mathbf{x}_n` given the data, one searches a maximum of the total likelihood function, or equivalently a of minimum :math:`\mathcal{C}`.
 This high dimensional optimization problem can e.g., be solved by a classic gradient descent approach.
 Assuming the pixels values :math:`x_i` of the true image as independent parameters, one can take the derivative of the Eq.  :ref:`cash`